 Let’s continue developing the topic about anxiety in the midst of the pandemic.
-If you haven’t read our previous post, please take a moment and read it.
-This blog is a continuation of our previous blog.
+If you haven’t read our previous post, please take a moment to read it.
+This post is a continuation of it.
 The line that divides the destructive and constructive levels of anxiety is very fine and often, it is hard to identify it, and this is when you have problems.
-Let me show you some examples: Destructive anxiety paralyzes, the constructive one motivates; The destructive one reduces your creativity, the constructive one increases it; The destructive one produces an anxious restlessness, the constructive one produces a calm approach; One tries to control the future and the other one tries to improve it; One fears the worst, the other one hopes for the best; One distracts the mind from what is important, and the other one directs the mind to what is important.
+Let me show you some examples: Destructive anxiety paralyzes, the constructive anxiety motivates.
+The destructive one reduces your creativity, the constructive one increases it.
+The destructive one produces an anxious restlessness, the constructive one produces a calm approach.
+One tries to control the future and the other one tries to improve it.
+One fears the worst, the other one hopes for the best.
+One distracts the mind from what is important, and the other one directs the mind to what is important.

 Five tips for managing anxiety in the midst of a pandemic.

 I want to leave you with five tips to manage your anxiety in the midst of the pandemic.

 See your anxiety as a messenger, not as your enemy: Your anxiety is your natural reaction to stress.
 Do not kill the messenger.
 When facing stress in life, anxiety is that messenger that tells you what is important to you.
 Try to communicate with your needs so that you can meet to them.
 For example, perhaps in the midst of the pandemic, you feel anxious and the message your anxiety is giving you is that you should trust God more and depend less on your strength.
 Or, perhaps the source of that anxiety is an emotional trauma that you have not yet resolved in your life and you need to pay attention to it.

 Develop a relationship with God and practice Christian meditation.
 God has a promise for every stressful situation you may be experiencing in your life.
 He also tells you that no stress has overtaken you that you could not bear.
 Connect with God and take time to meditate upon His promises.